Nursery Registration and Early Years Funding

 Full day session:- 8:45am - 2:45pm

-All children attending either the AM or PM session will have school dinners.
+Children attending the AM session will have the option to stay for lunch at an extra charge.
+PM session will have school dinners.
 Parents are welcome to bring a pack lunch for their child, if they do not want their child to eat the school dinners.

 Early years funding at Lyne and Longcross Nursery with Forest School.